BloomTech-Labs/niyon-be/documentation/README.md

     *  DB_SECRET - provided by Heroku during deployment
     *  HEROKU_USER - provided by Heroku during deployment
     *  DB_PASSWORD - provided by Heroku during deployment
+    *  LOCAL_PASSWORD - your local postgres password
+    *  LOCAL_USER - your local postgres user
+    *  LOCAL_DB - you will need to create and name a local DB

 ## Contributing